trust-mfn-berlin/animals-as-objects/vault/theme.microbial-worlds.md

 ---
 license: CC BY-SA
-title: Microbial Worlds
 title_de: "Mikrobielle Welten "
 created: 1618930984846
+author: Filippo Bertoni
+short_desc_de: Mikroorganismen verändern unablässig (unsere Sicht auf) die Welt
+date_end: 2021-12-14T14:41:44.038Z
+published: false
+title: Microbial Worlds
 updated: 1640452425159
 id: 8f199a08-88ac-4e6a-9ec1-0d382996c3bc
-author: Filippo Bertoni
 translators:
-  translator_en_de: Jan-Peter Herrmann
+  translator_en_de: ""
 desc: The development of techniques for observing microscopic worlds shaped our knowledge of microbes.
 From their earliest observations in the 17th century to the latest explorations of the importance of microbes in infusing our planet